Dr Carl Knight

 - Honorary Senior Research Fellow (Social Sciences Administration)

-Carl holds a BA (First Class Honours with Distinction, 2002) and an MA (Distinction, 2003) from the University of York and a PhD (2006) from the University of Manchester.
-He has been Lecturer in Political Theory at the University of Glasgow since January 2015.
+Carl has been Lecturer in Political Theory at the University of Glasgow since January 2015.
 Prior to this he was a British Academy Postdoctoral Fellow also at Glasgow.
+He holds a PhD from the University of Manchester.

 Carl's research interests are in political theory and ethics, with a particular focus on distributive justice.
 His publications include Luck Egalitarianism (single-authored monograph, Edinburgh University Press, 2009), Responsibility and Distributive Justice (co-edited with Zofia Stemplowska, Oxford University Press, 2011), and over twenty peer-reviewed articles.
 He is currently completing a book on luck and fairness.